Ballot Access Petition Guidelines for the 2020 Elections

 a.
 Click the link on the right to download the Ballot Access Petition file from the CPAZ website.

 b.
-Email your county Chairman, and he will send you a .pdf file by email.
+Email your county President and they will send you a PDF file by email.

 c.
-A paper copy from your county Chairman, or some other volunteer of the CPAZ.
+A paper copy from your county President or some other volunteer of the CPAZ.